adamaltmejd/covid_reporting_delay_prediction/src/model2/v5/README.md

-# model2 v5
+# model2 v6

-Built on model 42 but adds GP prior
+Built on model 5 but adds forgetting factor